Originally published on 2014/05/21 - Updated and overhauled on 2022/12/13.

-That isn’t the whole picture, though.
+That isn’t the whole picture, though (get it? get it? picture? ok I'll see myself out).
 Sure, this process would show you a movie, but the flicker caused by the screen being black half the time would drive you crazy.
 This “black out” between the frames is what would destroy the illusion.
 To compensate for this issue, movie projectors actually close the shutter twice or even three times during a single frame.

 - Use a different display type that doesn’t flicker due to no “black out” between frames – that is, always keep a frame on display

 - Have constant, non-variable black phases that modulate at less than 16 ms

 CRT monitors and TVs work by shooting electrons onto a fluorescent screen containing low persistence phosphor.
 How low is the persistence?
 So low that you never actually see a full image!
 Instead, while the electron scan is running, the lit-up phosphor loses its intensity in less than 50 microseconds – that’s 0.05 milliseconds!
 By comparison, a full frame on your smartphone is shown for 16.67ms.

 So the whole reason that CRTs work in the first place is persistence of vision.
 Because of the long black phase between light samples, CRTs are often perceived to flicker – especially in PAL, which operates at 50 Hz, versus NTSC, which operates at 60 Hz, right where the flicker fusion threshold kicks in.